33

 Ghyslain, devastated by his sudden celebrity and the relentless teasing that came with it, dropped out of school and reportedly finished the semester in a psychiatric ward.
 His parents sued the families of the teenagers responsible for the video’s world premiere, in a suit that maintained, “Ghyslain had to endure, and still endures today, harassment and derision from his high-school mates and the public at large.”
 Also, he “will be under psychiatric care for an indefinite amount of time.”
 It also stated that the stigma could make it difficult for the kid to continue his education, find employment, and might necessitate that he change his name.

-On June 1, 2010, Motherboard.TV revealed that Ghyslain is now the president of the Patrimoine Trois-Rivières, a society dedicated to the conservation of his hometown.
-He is also currently studying law at McGill University in Montreal.
+On June 1, 2010, the Vice Magazine technology website Motherboard[12] revealed that Raza is now the president of the Patrimoine Trois-Rivières, a society dedicated to the conservation of his hometown, and that he was studying law at McGill University in Montreal.

 External References